Sending payment requests for overdue invoices

 Send a warning letter

-the payment isn’t made within a specified timeframe.
+A warning letter shows that you’re willing to get lawyers involved.
+It sets out what will happen if the payment isn’t made within a specified timeframe.
 It includes details of any interest payable and the threat of legal proceedings.
 The letter can be highly effective in recovering debts without actually having to go to court.
 A letter which has been prepared by a lawyer will not only cover all the required elements, it will also show that you’re serious about collecting the debt.